 Celene Reynolds (Presidential Postdoctoral Fellow, Sociology)

-Title: Transforming Title IX: How Sexual Harassment Became Sex Discrimination in American Colleges and Universities
+Repurposing Title IX: How Sexual Harassment Became Sex Discrimination in American Universities

 Location: In person 423 CC - ILR Conference Center ~ Also available via Zoom - Please email firstname.lastname@example.org for Zoom access information

 Abstract: Sexual harassment is one of the most important problems facing American higher education today, and Title IX requires schools to address it.
 Yet Title IX was not created to confront sexual harassment; nor does the statute mention sexual harassment.
 This talk explains how sexual harassment became illegal sex discrimination in education under Title IX.
 Triangulating multiple data sources across linked case studies of three universities, I find that the mutual interpenetration of social networks across educational and legal domains stimulated the shift, which exemplifies a more general process that I call the endogenous repurposing of law.
 Through this concept, I combine institutional theories of law and organizations with social network research on institutional emergence to explain how new applications of law arise from within the organizations that law seeks to regulate.